 - Other Complications that may be common: Allergic reactions, headaches, itching, medication side-effects, damage or irritation of the vein where intravenous medications were given, heartburn/reflux, anaesthetic complications, injury to the bowel or vessels, gas bloating, aspiration of gastric contents into the lungs.

 - Death: While the procedure is still new, there have been no reported deaths resulting from the ESG procedure to date.
 We expect the mortality rate of the ESG procedure is low, estimated at less than 1 in 10,000.
 Note: this does not preclude the risk of death.

 - Post-Procedure Symptoms: These are common in the first few days after the procedure, and patients may experience stomach cramps, stomach pain/discomfort, nausea, vomiting, acid reflux with heartburn / indigestion, minor bleeding in the stomach or oesophagus, and a feeling of fullness or bloating.
 You will be prescribed medications to assist in controlling these symptoms and it is important that you purchase these medications and take them as directed.
-If these symptoms persist or worsen, you should contact the clinic immediately (including by the 24-hour patient support number outside of business hours).
-Rarely, patients may additionally have symptoms of diarrhea, sore throat, excessive salivation, gas or belching, hiccups, constipation, gastrointestinal hypermotility, oesophageal dysmotility, aspiration, hyperventilation, gastritis, halitosis (bad breath), indigestions, or dizziness.
+If these symptoms persist or worsen, you should contact the clinic immediately (including by the 24-hour patient support number on 1300 376 026).
+Rarely, patients may additionally have symptoms of diarrhoea, sore throat, excessive salivation, gas or belching, hiccups, constipation, gastrointestinal hypermotility, oesophageal dysmotility, aspiration, hyperventilation, gastritis, halitosis (bad breath), indigestion or dizziness.